 Investigating relationships between microcrystalline cellulose crystallinity and moisture sorption capacity

 McCrystal is a free-access calculator of the crystallinity index of microcrystalline cellulose (MCC) from Raman spectral data.
-McCrystal also performs spectral baseline by linear interpolation, spectral normalisation by Standard Normal Variate (SNV), and principal component analysis (PCA), all instructions are at the above link.
+McCrystal also performs spectral baseline by linear interpolation, spectral normalisation by Standard Normal Variate (SNV), and principal component analysis (PCA), all instructions are in the link below in solution.

 The project entitled “Investigating relationships between microcrystalline cellulose crystallinity and moisture sorption capacity” was led by Ana Luiza P. Queiroz during her time at University College Cork, with her then supervisor Prof. Abina Crean, and co-supervisor, Dr Sonja Vucen.